 Deep work is the ability to focus without distraction on cognitively demanding activity.
 It’s where your best work happens.
 Time blocking means scheduling non-negotiable focus time for yourself.

-Protect these blocks from meetings and interruptions as that’s when you solve hard problems and do your best work.
+Remember to protect these blocks from meetings and interruptions as that’s when you solve hard problems and do your best work.
 Imagine if your team had two uninterrupted hours every day for deep work.

 8. Use dashboards for real-time decisions